-The DRC retains the death penalty for a number of offences.
+The death penalty applies to a number of offences.

-Pedestrians and motorists are expected to stop beside the road when sirens or security forces announce the presence of the presidential and official motorcades.
-Photography of the motorcades is not permitted.
+Pedestrians and motorists must stop beside the road when sirens or security forces announce the presence of a presidential or other official motorcade.
 Security personnel will give permission when bystanders can proceed.

-Traffic and pedestrians are required to stop when passing a government installation during the raising and lowering of the national flag at approximately 7.30 am and 6.00 pm every day.
-Police and military personnel often detain people who neglect to do so.
+Traffic and pedestrians must stop when passing a government installation during the raising and lowering of the national flag at approximately 7:30am and 6:00pm every day.

-Photography of or near government buildings or other infrastructure, including airports, is prohibited.
+- photography of or near government buildings or other infrastructure, including airports

-The DRC does not recognise dual nationality.
-This may limit our ability to provide consular assistance to Australian-DRC dual nationals who are arrested or detained.
+The DRC doesn't recognise dual nationality.
+This may limit our ability to provide consular assistance to you if you're an Australian-DRC dual national and you're arrested or detained.